American Dragons: Plot

-Detective Tony Luca (Michael Biehn) is sent on a homicide investigation of a Yakuza leader after a bungled undercover sting to capture notorious gangster Rocco (Don Stark).
-After finding a folded origami lotus with the black lotus insignia Tony is assigned a partner, Detective Kim (Park Joong-hoon) from Seoul, South Korea.
+Detective Tony Luca is sent on a homicide investigation of a Yakuza leader after a bungled undercover sting to capture notorious gangster Rocco.
+After finding a folded origami lotus with the black lotus insignia Tony is assigned a partner, Detective Kim from Seoul, South Korea.
 Kim is described by Luca's captain as an expert on the league of ninja assassins known as the Black Lotus Society.
-Both Yakuza and Mafia gangsters are being assassinated all over town by the mysterious assassin known to Kim as "Shadow" (Byron Mann).
+Both Yakuza and Mafia gangsters are being assassinated all over town by the mysterious assassin known to Kim as "Shadow".

-After squeezing information out of Yakuza businessman Nakai (Hiro Kanagawa) and Mafia informant Mike (Brad Loree), the two detectives discover that the Black Lotus plans to ignite a mob war between the Yakuza and the Mafia and adopt their businesses.
+After squeezing information out of Yakuza businessman Nakai and Mafia informant Mike, the two detectives discover that the Black Lotus plans to ignite a mob war between the Yakuza and the Mafia and adopt their businesses.
 The two men responsible for the plan are Shadow and Rocco, two men who haunt the pasts of the two detectives.
 With the two detectives now cooperating with one another, they collect the leaders of both the Mafia and the Yakuza and inform them of the plan of the Black Lotus Society and take them both to the police holding station to prevent their deaths and prevent further mob killings.

 With both mob leaders in safe keeping the two detectives hunt down the location of Shadow and Rocco.
 Fights ensue with Kim fighting Shadow, and Luca having a shootout with Rocco.
 It all comes down to an epic standoff, leaving Kim and Luca the only two left alive.
 Luca and Kim say their goodbyes at the airport wishing each other the best, leaving as friends.
-As Kim walks up the walkway to the plane a White Lotus Man is shown having his ticket taken by the gate.
-Taking his ticket stub back, this man reveals a lotus tattoo on the palm of his hand and leaves to take his flight, the same one Detective Kim is taking back to South Korea.
+As Kim walks up the walkway to the plane a man is shown having his ticket taken by the gate.
+Taking his ticket stub back, this man reveals a Black Lotus tattoo on the inside of his fingers and leaves to take his flight, the same one Detective Kim is taking back to South Korea.